BINF-6310L-8310L-Spring25/Problem_Set_13/README.md

 This week we will be conducting a GWAS using rice data.
 The tutorial is adapted from https://whussain2.github.io/Materials/Teaching/GWAS_R_2.html

+All files you need are located in the Github repository OR the Canvas Module

 ## Step 1 - Install packages

 We will need the following packages